Swedish Fish: In Sweden

 In Sweden, a large share of confectionery sales are sold as pick and mix.
 Wine gums are sold in many different shapes, of which fish is just one.
 The Swedish Fish candy is marketed under the name "pastellfiskar", literally "pastel fish", and under the Malaco brand among others.
-The fish-shaped candies are also part of a Malaco bag of mixed candy called Gott&blandat.
-This popular candy bag was introduced in 1979 and over the years many variations of it has been made.
+The fish-shaped candies are also part of a Malaco bag of mixed candy called "Gott & Blandat", which translates to "tasty and mixed" in English.
+This popular candy bag was introduced in 1979 and over the years many variations of it have been made.
+The Swedish recipe differs from the American one as white mineral oil is banned in Europe due to associated health risks, and many US food dyes are not approved for EU consumption in the same quantities used in the US.
+It contains glucose syrup, sugar, starch, acid (citric acid), vegetable oils (coconut, rapeseed), flavorings, coating (beeswax) and dyes (E160e, E141, E160a).
+Malaco also exports "Original Swedish Fish".

 In North America

-Today the Swedish Fish consumed in North America are made in Hamilton, Ontario, Canada, and Turkey by Mondelēz International.
+Today, the Swedish Fish consumed in North America are made in Hamilton, Ontario, Canada, and Turkey by Mondelēz International.
 In Canada, Swedish Fish are distributed under Mondelez International's Maynards Bassetts brand.

 The fish are distributed in the U.S. by Mondelēz International.
 The fish-shaped candy gained enough popularity on its own to where the Malaco, and later Cadbury, company had to do little advertising for the product, until this past decade.
 A recent resurgence in popularity has resulted in greater accessibility in supermarkets and convenience stores where they are often sold prepackaged in plastic bags.
-Building upon this resurgence, the company recently created "Giant Fish" television advertisements and a "Treadin' Water" YouTube mini-series, which follows the miscellaneous adventures of four friends and a Giant Swedish Fish sharing an apartment.
+Building upon this resurgence, the company created "Giant Fish" television advertisements and a "Treadin' Water" YouTube mini-series, which follows the miscellaneous adventures of four friends and a Giant Swedish Fish sharing an apartment.
 The first few episodes of the mini-series were published onto YouTube on May 9, 2016.

-Originally colored red with a flavor unique to the candy (often guessed to be lingonberry, but never verified), they are now also available in several different colors, such as Orange & Lemon-Lime.
+Originally colored red with a flavor unique to the candy, they are now also available in several different colors, such as Orange & Lemon-Lime.
 Purple Swedish Fish in grape flavor were discontinued in 2006.
 The fish come in two different sizes.
 Initially, the smaller fish came only in red; now fish of both sizes are available in all flavors.
 According to a visit to the factory on the Food Network's show Unwrapped, green is not lime, but pineapple flavor, while yellow is a lemon-lime flavor.
+In stores today people can purchase Swedish Fish Tails 2 Flavors, which doubles the flavor per fish.
+There are three different flavor combinations being blue raspberry strawberry, watermelon pineapple, and raspberry mango.
+This new version of the product also brings out a variety of new colors for the candy.